Lakorthus/school-of-code/Week-1/Day-1.md

 - National Bootcamp Curriculum:

-  1. Intro to the School of Code way - Computational Thinking and Problem Solving with JavaScript.
+  1.- Intro to the School of Code way - Computational Thinking and Problem Solving with JavaScript.

-  2. Fundamentals of programming with JavaScript - Getting up to speed with the JavaScript Language and interacting with APIs.
+  2.- Fundamentals of programming with JavaScript - Getting up to speed with the JavaScript Language and interacting with APIs.

-  3. Creating applications with the user in mind - User-driven design, UI/UX, and an introduction to Agile.
+  3.- Creating applications with the user in mind - User-driven design, UI/UX, and an introduction to Agile.
-  4. The world of server-side programming - Creating APIs, learning NodeJS, and communicating with data.
+  4.- The world of server-side programming - Creating APIs, learning NodeJS, and communicating with data.
-  5. Databases and Conventions - Databases, SQL, and RESTful APIs.
+  5.- Databases and Conventions - Databases, SQL, and RESTful APIs.

-  6. Robust code in systems - Testing and modern software engineering practices.
+  6.- Robust code in systems - Testing and modern software engineering practices.

-  7. Component-based thinking and frameworks - React introduction and advanced user interfaces.
+  7.- Component-based thinking and frameworks - React introduction and advanced user interfaces.

-  8. Developing good, user-centric products in teams - Deeper dive into React, agile project management, and great user experiences.
+  8.- Developing good, user-centric products in teams - Deeper dive into React, agile project management, and great user experiences.

-  9. Real-world project week.
+  9.- Real-world project week.

   10.
   - Retrospectives and deployment - Learning from project experiences and Agile best practices, plus deploying projects with the cloud.
   - Active recruitment prep - getting ready with everything you'll need to join the recruitment process at the end of the course.

   11.
-  12. Adding depth to understanding - Going deeper into advanced computer science and software engineering concepts.
+  12.- Adding depth to understanding - Going deeper into advanced computer science and software engineering concepts.

-  13. Start of the four-week final project - Working in teams and layering in more knowledge and skills through targeted sessions.
+  13.- Start of the four-week final project - Working in teams and layering in more knowledge and skills through targeted sessions.

-  12.
+  12.-
-  13.
+  13.-
-  16. Final projects finish - You'll have created your best work yet, and have learned a lot along the way.
+  16.- Final projects finish - You'll have created your best work yet, and have learned a lot along the way.

-  17. Career Launchpad - Presenting final projects to employers and support from the recruitment team into interviews and job roles, alongside support from the coaching team and fellow boot campers to continue your learning.
+  17.- Career Launchpad - Presenting final projects to employers and support from the recruitment team into interviews and job roles, alongside support from the coaching team and fellow boot campers to continue your learning.

-  18.For Life: School of Code Community - You'll have made friends for life, gained a professional network that would've taken a lifetime to build, and you'll be part of the most supportive community around!
+  18.- For Life: School of Code Community - You'll have made friends for life, gained a professional network that would've taken a lifetime to build, and you'll be part of the most supportive community around!

 - How is this path different from other Bootcamps/University/Self-taught Paths?
   ![plot](./img/support.png)